SPARC-FAIR-Codeathon/2025-team-D/README.md

 Integration of **generative AI tools** to empower **non-technical users** to rapidly prototype and test new plugins directly within the SPARC portal

 ### 🧪 Local Plugin Development Environment
-A **container-based development environment** for advanced users with the following additional features:
+A **container-based development environment** with the following additional features:
 - Includes a **local deployment of the SPARC Portal**
 - Plugins can be registed by referencing source code stored locally
+- Plugins can load locally stored SDS datasets without them needing to be accessible from the SPARC portal
-- Enables integration of **external services** via existing APIs or custom backends to support advanced plugin features
+- Enables integration of **external services** via existing APIs or custom backends to test advanced plugin features

 Examples are provided to demonstrate these capabilties.

 ## 🎯 Benefits of sparc-plugins

 The sparc-plugins ecosystem enhances the SPARC portal by aligning with the FAIR principles and enabling a more dynamic, inclusive, and scalable research environment.
-This will increase the impact of SPARC developements.
+This will increase the impact of SPARC community developements.

 ### 🔍 Findable
 - Enables customized search and filtering across datasets and knowledge bases.